 Our strategic Initiatives focus on the thought leadership of our faculty and engaging and developing students to become high quality graduates.
 Achieving our goals in four strategic areas identified here will propel us in fulfilling our mission and achieving our vision.

 The Haslam College of Business was first accredited by the Association to Advance Collegiate Schools of Business (AACSB) in 1941, becoming the 53rd school to earn this distinguished accreditation.
-Currently 650 schools worldwide hold this honor.
+Currently 817 business schools in 53 countries hold this honor.
+Haslam also is among the 186 institutions that holds an additional, specialized AACSB accreditation for its accounting program.

 Male 3,333 (65%)